 For a Christian the absolute is unknowable completely.
 For a Buddhist the absolute is completely unknowable.
 It’s beyond human understanding, and paradoxically that appeals to the modern Western rationalist with a mystical dimension.
 He acknowledges nothing higher than his own commonsensical reason.

 Therefore whatever lies outside his common sense either doesn’t exist or might as well not exist.
-To him, rationally unknowable meant practically nonexistent.
+To him, rationally unknowable means practically nonexistent.
 Thus mixed with Western rationalism, Buddhism – or any other abstract mysticism – naturally segues into Western godlessness.

 It’s amazing how Yom Kippur, Judaism’s holiest day, that of atonement, evokes thoughts that go beyond elections, infections and depredations.
 One is reminded why our civilisation is called Judaeo-Christian, not Buddhist, mystical, spiritual or rationalist.